sshoogr/sshoogr/README.md

 More examples and explanations can be found in the following sections.

+### Remote connections

+The `remoteSession` method accepts an SSH URL and a closure, for example:

+    engine.remoteSession("user:password@localhost:22") {
+      ...
+    }

+Inside the closure you can execute remote commands, access remote file content, upload and download files, create tunnels.

+If your connection settings were set with the help of default configuration (see "Configuration options" section), then you can omit URL parameter:

+    engine.remoteSession {
+      ...
+    }

+You can also override the defaults in each session by directly assigning `host`, `username`, `password` and `port` properties:

+    engine.remoteSession {

+      host = 'localhost'
+      username = 'user2'
+      password = '654321'
+      port = 2222

+      ...

+    }

+Also you can assign SSH URL to the `url` property instead:

+    engine.remoteSession {

+      url = 'user2:654321@localhost:2222'

+      ...

+    }

+Actual connection to the remote host will be made upon first command or file access, and, naturally, connection will be automatically closed after code block finishes.
+But you can explicitly call `connect` or `disconnect` methods to control this:

+    engine.remoteSession {

+      // explicitly call connect
+      connect()

+      // do some stuff
+      ...

+      // explicitly disconnect
+      disconnect()

+      // explicitly connect again
+      connect()

+      ...

+    }

+In next section, we will see how to execute remote commands.

 ### Executing commands

-The simplest way to execute a command within a remote session is by using exec method that just takes a command string:
+The simplest way to execute a command within a remote session is by using `exec` method that just takes a command string:

     engine.remoteSession {
       exec 'ls -la'